nhuntwalker/rational_whimsy/rational_whimsy/TEST_PLAN.md

 ## To be written

-- When a `Post` is created, no matter its status, its `created` date should be set
-- When a `Post` is saved and its `status` is set to `published`, a default date is set as the `published_date` if none was provided
-- `ListPosts` should only be listing published posts
-- `post_detail` view should use the `blog_detail.html` template
-- When the `post_detail` route is hit with a `slug` that doesn't exist, a 404 page should be shown
-- When the `post_detail` route is hit with a `pk` that doesn't exist, a 404 page should be shown
 - When `EditPost` is given the wrong `pk`, a 404 should be raised
 - When `DeletePost` is given the wrong `pk`, a 404 should be raised
 - The `edit_post` route when given the right data actually edits the given post